maciejgz/microservice-search/README.md

 Case study of the search problem in the microservice environment when data is stored in two different microservices.

 ### Modules
-- gateway service - middleware app when search is performed
+- gateway service - middleware app when search is performed - ports 8080-8089
-- stock service
+- stock service - ports 8090-8099
-- CMS service
+- CMS service - ports 8100-8109

 The main goal of this project is to find the best solution for the search functionality in the distributed system when data to be searched or sorted is located in different services.